konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

         ...
 ```

-- **Spec.InitialAdminUser** : Your GCP account email (this will give you the admin role into the NiFi cluster), in my case `aguitton.ext@orange.com`
+- **Spec.InitialAdminUser**: Your GCP account email (this will give you the admin role into the NiFi cluster), in my case `aguitton.ext@orange.com`
-- **Spec.ReadOnlyConfig.NifiProperties.WebProxyHosts\[0\]** : The web hostname configured in the Oauth section, in my case `nifisecured.trycatchlearn.fr`
+- **Spec.ReadOnlyConfig.NifiProperties.WebProxyHosts\[0\]**: The web hostname configured in the Oauth section, in my case `nifisecured.trycatchlearn.fr`
-- **Spec.ReadOnlyConfig.NifiProperties.OverrideConfigs** : you have to set the following properties :
+- **Spec.ReadOnlyConfig.NifiProperties.OverrideConfigs**: you have to set the following properties:
-    - *nifi.security.user.oidc.client.id* : OAuth Client ID
+    - *nifi.security.user.oidc.client.id*: OAuth Client ID
-    - *nifi.security.user.oidc.client.secret* : OAuth Client secret
+    - *nifi.security.user.oidc.client.secret*: OAuth Client secret

-Once the configuration is ok, you can deploy the `NifiCluster` :
+Once the configuration is ok, you can deploy the `NifiCluster`:

 ```console
 kubectl create -f kubernetes/nifi/secured_nifi_cluster.yaml
 ```

-After 5 minutes your cluster should be running :
+After 5 minutes your cluster should be running:

 ```console
 kubectl get pods -n nifi